-Since this analysis used a minimum of around 5000 measurements corresponding to each 1 m stretch, the uncertainty in each measurement gave rise to a systematic downward bias in the ground level estimate.
-The scatter in Figure 4 and similar work [15] suggested this would be about 20 cm.
+- Since this analysis uses the lowest of around 5000 measurements corresponding to each 1 m stretch, the uncertainty in each measurement will give rise to a systematic downward bias in the ground level estimate.
+The scatter in Figure 4, and similar work [15] suggests this will be about 20 cm. - 213